ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

 ## Simple Summary

-An `ERC20` compatible Token that conforms to [Delaware State Senate, 149th General Assembly, Senate Bill No. 69: An act to Amend Title 8 of the Delaware Code Relating to the General Corporation Law](https://legis.delaware.gov/json/BillDetail/GenerateHtmlDocument?legislationId=25730&legislationTypeId=1&docTypeId=2&legislationName=SB69), henceforth referred to as 'The Act', and also known as ['Regulation A+'](https://en.wikipedia.org/wiki/Regulation_A#Regulation_A+).
+An `ERC20` compatible Token that conforms to [Delaware State Senate, 149th General Assembly, Senate Bill No. 69: An act to Amend Title 8 of the Delaware Code Relating to the General Corporation Law](https://legis.delaware.gov/json/BillDetail/GenerateHtmlDocument?legislationId=25730&legislationTypeId=1&docTypeId=2&legislationName=SB69), henceforth referred to as 'The Act', sufficient for registration as an equity security under U.S. federal ['Regulation A+'](https://en.wikipedia.org/wiki/Regulation_A#Regulation_A+).

 ## Abstract